 5. Sugar Alcohols & Artificial Sweeteners

 This is a controversial subject because everyone is different.
 Some people can’t handle the artificial sweeteners or sugar alcohols because they start getting cravings for sugar.
 Others have reported a weight loss stall.
 I recommend only using products or recipes that contain these ingredients in moderation.
 If you start to experience adverse effects, then you might have to skip these.
 The staple for all my cookies and pies is Erythritol.
 This sugar alcohol has the least effect on your digestive system in moderate amounts and it’s less bitter for baking than Stevia or Sucralose.
 Grab the Swerve brand, and depending on the recipe, I will use either the confectioner version or the granulated version.
 There’s even a brown sugar alternative!
 Try this amazing Keto Death by Chocolate recipe with Swerve confectioners sugar and you’ll be the hit at your next gathering.
-Other staples include Allulose, Monk Fruit, Yacon Syrup, Xylitol, Stevia (Truvia), EZSweetz liquid sucralose, and sugar free Torani syrups.
+Other staples include Allulose, Monk Fruit, Yacon Syrup, Xylitol, Stevia (Truvia), Liquid Monk Fruit, sugar free Monk Fruit coffee syrups, and sugar free Monk Fruit Maple Syrup.